kudobuilder/operators/repository/kafka/docs/latest/update.md

 **Vertically**

-To scale vertically the brokers statefulset pods we can use the parameters also.
+To scale vertically, we can update the broker's statefulset.

 ```
 > kubectl describe statefulset kafka-kafka